Roasted vegetables are the perfect accompaniment to every savoury meal.

 Green – Broccolini, Snow peas

 Purple – Red onion, Cabbage (I didn’t end up using the cabbage)

-First, after heating the oven to 220˚C, smear the base with tomato paste and sprinkle the cheese on top – this is different to normal pizza recipes; the cheese needs to be put on first so the veggies stick but you can still see their beautiful colours.
+After heating the oven to 220˚C, smear the base with tomato paste and sprinkle the cheese on top.
+Note: this is different to normal pizza recipes.
+The cheese needs to be put on first so the veggies stick but you can still see their beautiful colours.

 Then, chop up all the veggies and place them on the pizza in a rainbow fashion.

 Cook for 10 minutes and your pizza is ready!

 These recipes were so tasty, and incredibly fun to make.
 Let me know if you try it out, or have any other rainbow recipes 🙂